 Stocks, covered call writing (covered shares are restricted), buying calls (funds equal to the aggregate exercise value of the long calls are restricted), and buying puts (shares subject to exercise are restricted), selling cash secured puts, spreads securities with European style expiration, long/short futures contracts, and long/short futures options (all combinations).
 The Zacks Trade IRA is structured as a Stock Cash Account (if you choose to trade only stocks) or as a Stock Options Level I Account (if you choose to trade options in your IRA).

-Equity Trust Company serves as trustee of your retirement plan, providing administration and compliance service.
+Interactive Brokers serves as trustee of your retirement plan, providing administration and compliance service.
 In addition, the plan trustee is required to notify you about your RMD.
-As Custodian, Equity Trust Company will handle certain functions, including acting as trustee for the retirement plan; maintaining such plans in compliance with applicable federal laws and regulations; maintaining account information, and preparing and filing IRS forms on behalf of Zacks Trade.
+As Custodian, Interactive Brokers will handle certain functions, including acting as trustee for the retirement plan; maintaining such plans in compliance with applicable federal laws and regulations; maintaining account information, and preparing and filing IRS forms on behalf of Zacks Trade.

 Roth IRA earnings may be withdrawn tax-free if your Roth IRA has been established for at least five years and one of the following apply: Age 59 ½, Disability, Death, or First time home purchase ($10,000 lifetime limit).